Hadto note

 Keet’s Section 5.2.4 on OOPS! and TIPS is a reminder that those are different claims.
 An ontology can pass formal checks and still encode weak or misleading semantics.

-For Hadto, those are not abstract quality issues.
-If the meaning layer is wrong, the platform can stay green while teaching the wrong operating model.
+Hadto cannot treat those as abstract quality issues.
+If the meaning layer is wrong, the platform can stay green while teaching the wrong operating system.

 Why this matters now